WPManageNinja/fluent-smtp/readme.txt

 Read about <a href="https://fluentsmtp.com/docs/setting-up-sendinblue-mailer-in-fluent-smtp/">Sendinblue connection documentation here</a>

-== 🎉 PepiPost Email API Connection ==
+== 🎉 Pepipost Email API Connection ==
 Pepipost is a complete sending partner with a user-friendly dashboard and many extensive functions such as statistics and real-time information.

-With Fluent SMTP connection, You can set up your PepiPost email service connection in less than a minute.
+With Fluent SMTP connection, You can set up your Pepipost email service connection in less than a minute.
 With a direct API connection so it's faster than their SMTP connection.

-Read about <a href="https://fluentsmtp.com/docs/set-up-the-pepipost-mailer-in-fluent-smtp/">PepiPost API connection documentation here</a>
+Read about <a href="https://fluentsmtp.com/docs/set-up-the-pepipost-mailer-in-fluent-smtp/">Pepipost API connection documentation here</a>

 == 🎉 SparkPost Email API Connection ==
 SparkPost is a great email sending service with lots of analytics features.